Computer Science CV Template (Text Format)

 Redian Software, Poole

-- Replace ageing systems with scalable software to maximise operational efficiency while minimizing hardware and software support
+- Replace ageing systems with scalable software to maximise operational efficiency while minimising hardware and software support

-- Fixed 300+ bugs in existing websites, reducing customer complaints by 20%
+- Fixed 300+ website bugs, reducing customer complaints by 20%

 - Increased operational efficiency of data virtualisation tools by 15% while collaborating with a team of 10 experts for seamless execution of IT projects